re-belli/Red-Team/README.md

 # Offensive Security Notes: Unredacted
 **Be advised: hot takes ahead.
-All notes are based on my experiences and are opinions not facts.**
+These are the things people don’t say out loud.**
 **When I talk about OPSEC, it focuses around CrowdStrike.
 Most of my experience involves going against it.
-I plan to experiment more with MDE due to its easy integration with the Microsoft ecosystem.**
+I plan to experiment more with MDE due to its easy integration with the Microsoft ecosystem, which most companies utilize.**

 ## Guides